 Shannon Nichol will serve as a juror for the 2010 ASLA Design Awards.
 The awards will be presented at the ASLA's annual meeting in Washington, DC.
 For more information on the2010 ASLA Awards, please click here.

 December 4 , 2009 -- The Gates Foundation campus has officially "topped out."
-GGN Associate Bernie Alonzo were on hand to watch the highest beam be placed.
+GGN Associate Bernie Alonzo was on hand to watch the highest beam be placed.
 GGN is designing the landscape for the campus including the central plaza and all streetscapes.
 For more information on the new Gates Foundation campus, please click here.

 "Towards Paradise" - Gustafson Guthrie Nichol and Gustafson Porter's installation at the Venice Bienalle in 2008, has been awarded a 2009 International Architecture Award by the Chicago Athenaeum.
 An exhibition of the award recipients took place in Florence, Italy in November.
 For a full list of award recipients, please click here.

 October 19 , 2009 -- The Gustafson Guthrie Nichol + Allied Works Architecture Team was selected this morning as the winner of the Vancouver Community Connector Competition.
 Other members of the winning team include Arup and public artist Beliz Brother.
 The Vancouver Community Connector will be a new lid park over I-5 which will reconnect historic Fort Vancouver and the downtown core of Vancouver, WA.
-The official press release can be found here.

 October 12 , 2009 -- Shannon Nichol will be presenting the work of GGN at a lecture Thursday evening in Edmonton, AB.
 The lecture is presented by M.A.D.E. in Edmonton, as part of the Not Architecture Lecture Series, in partnership with Edmonton on the Edge and the Edmonton Design Committee.
 While in Edmonton, Shannon will also be a juror for the Urban Design Awards and speaking on a sustainability panel at the University of Alberta.